• Webinars

 Special Consideration while Using API Locking

 NCache provides a set of APIs with and without LockHandle to fetch/update the cache item.
-API's without a LockHandle ignore item locking.
-So you should use all locking APIs for data manipulation.
-For example, if an item is locked and you make an update API call which does not take the LockHandle as input parameter, then the item will be updated in the cache irrespective of its locking state.
+APIs without a LockHandle ignore item Locking.
+So you should use all Locking APIs for data manipulation.
+For example, if an item is locked and you make an update API call that does not take the LockHandle as an input parameter, then the item will be updated in the cache irrespective of its Locking state.

 Important

-When using a locking feature, you should only use API calls which take LockHandle as parameters.
-API's which do not take lock handles can be used but should be done so with a lot of care so that it does not affect data integrity.
+When using a Locking feature, you should only use API calls that take LockHandle as parameters.
+API which does not take lock handles can be used but should be done so with a lot of care so that it does not affect data integrity.

 Note